skhalidmahmud/skhalidmahmud/Learen roadmaps.md

 * **3-5 months:** Learn React, Django, APIs, PostgreSQL/MySQL, and integrate React with Django.
 * **6-8 months:** Deploy projects, set up CI/CD, understand Docker, and work on advanced topics.
 * **9-12 months:** Focus on scaling, security, DevOps, and open-source contributions.

+Summary Checklist for Open-Source Contribution

+Set up GitHub and Git: Fork, clone, and configure.

+Find a Project: Look for repositories with good-first-issue, help-wanted, etc.

+Read Docs: Read README.md, CONTRIBUTING.md, and project docs.

+Pick an Issue: Start with something simple like a bug fix or documentation.

+Fork & Clone: Create your own fork and clone it to your local machine.

+Create a Branch: Work on your feature or fix in a new branch.

+Make Changes: Edit the code, write tests, update docs.

+Commit & Push: Commit your changes and push them to GitHub.

+Create a Pull Request: Open a PR and provide a clear explanation.

+Engage & Iterate: Respond to feedback and make changes if necessary.

+Repeat: Keep contributing to different projects and issues!